ilmadifaniputri/ilmadifaniputri/README.md

 ### Hi there 👋
  My name is Ilma Difani Putri .
 You can call me Ilma.
 I am undergraduate Information System at President University.
 I am very interested in website technology using python.
-I'm currently learning Next python for websites.
+I'm currently learning next python for websites.
 See on my progress.

 ## 💻 Experiences
 - Html,